l00sy4/ClementineLdr/README.md

 The loader attempts to allocate the DLL at it's preferred address in order to avoid performing relocation.
 Afterwards it will copy the DLL's sections in the allocated memory and proceed with relocation if needed.
 The DOS and NT headers are left out, as having them in private memory doesn't make sense.
 Before changing the protection of each section, it will resolve imports and call the user-defined exported function (in this case `ClementineInit`

-The injector is planned to be simple, as it's purpose will be to show off the loader itself.
+The injector is planned to be simple, as it's purpose will be to show off the loader itself

-The helper component is where I included the code I used to calculate the function names' hashes and print system addresses
+The helper component is where I included the code I used to calculate the function names' hashes

 ### Features

-- API hashing without walking the PEB
+- API hashing without walking the PEB.
+Since the injector will be backed my memory, it can safely call `LoadLibrary` and pass the address to the loader

 - As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to execute callbacks, as per the second reference